Perfect even modules and the even filtration: The even filtration

 \begin{definition} If $M$ is homologically even, we call the spectral sequence associated to the even filtration of $M$ the \emph{even spectral sequence}.
 It is of signature

 with differentials of bidegree $|d_{r}| = (2r-1, r-1)$. \end{definition}

+\begin{remark}[Adams grading] As a consequence of \cref{theorem:faithfully_flat_descent_for_modules}, in many cases the even spectral sequence of \cref{definition:even_spectral_sequence} can be identified with the Adams spectral sequence associated to a faithfully even flat map $R \rightarrow S$ into a $\pi_{*}$-even $\mathbf{E}_{1}$-ring.
+In particular, this happens for the sphere spectrum, in which case it can be identifed with the Adams-Novikov spectral sequence.
+From this perspective, our grading convention is non-standard, and in standard Adams grading $(s, t)$ we instead have

+Our convention is justified by the fact that even cohomology groups can often be identified with arithmetic phenomena, and our convention is closer to how things are graded in the arithmetic case.
+For example, for the sphere spectrum we have

+the $p$-th quasi-coherent cohomology of the moduli stack of formal groups with coefficients in the $q$-th tensor power of the canonical line bundle. \end{remark}

-\begin{remark}[Integer and half-integer grading] In principle, it is possible to consider the even filtration as half-integer graded; that is, it makes sense to talk of
+\begin{remark}[Integer and half-integer grading] In principle, it is possible to consider the even filtration as half-integer graded; that is, it makes sense to consider

-for $n \in \nicefrac{1}{2} \mathbb{Z}$.
+for $q \in \nicefrac{1}{2} \cdot \mathbb{Z}$.
 In practice, we are mainly interested in the even filtration for homologically even $M$.
 In this case, which includes $R$ itself by \cref{lemma:every_perfect_even_is_homogically_even}, we have

-for all $n \in \mathbb{Z}$, so that it is more convenient to consider the even filtration as only integer-graded.
+for all $q \in \mathbb{Z}$, so that it is more convenient to consider the even filtration as only integer-graded.

 Our choice of notation is dictated by compatibility with the even filtration of Hahn-Raksit-Wilson \cite{hahn2022motivic} and subsequently, the various motivic filtrations.
 That being said, the convention of \cref{definition:even_filtration_of_an_r_module} is really most appropriate only when $M$ is homologically even.
 In the general case, it is preferable to work with the half-integer graded even filtration, whose associated graded is always given by the even cohomology groups (which now might be non-zero in half-integer weight).

 Similar tension exists in the classical case of $\MU$-homology, since the category of even graded $\MU_{*}\MU$-comodules has a beautiful geometric interpretation as the category of quasi-coherent sheaves on the moduli stack of formal groups.
 However, the language of quasi-coherent sheaves is less convenient when talking about spectra whose $\MU$-homology is not concentrated in even degrees, as one then needs to keep track of a pair of sheaves as in \cite[Lecture 11]{lurie2010chromatic}. \end{remark}